Presentation instructions

 Important notice about publication:

-If you cannot attend ICERI2024 in person, you can deliver a virtual presentation and still have your paper published in the ICERI2024 Proceedings.
+If you cannot attend ICERI2025 in person, you can deliver a virtual presentation and still have your paper published in the ICERI2025 Proceedings.

 Virtual presentation guidelines

-1. Virtual authors can optionally submit a PowerPoint presentation, a video or a poster.
-These presentations will be uploaded onto the conference website, in a special virtual section.
+• Virtual authors can optionally submit a virtual presentation (video, poster or slides), which will be uploaded onto the conference program.

-• Virtual presentations will not be presented live.
-They will be available on-demand before, during and after the conference on the conference website, enabling all participants to have access to all virtual presentations during and after the event.
-This will avoid any limitations linked to time zone differences, considering the large number of countries that will be participating in ICERI2024.
+• Virtual presentations will be available on-demand before, during and after the conference on the conference website, enabling all participants to have access to all virtual presentations during and after the event.
+This will avoid any limitations linked to time zone differences, considering the large number of countries that will be participating in ICERI2025.

-• Accepted abstracts and papers will be included in the ICERI2024 Proceedings (with ISBN), and registered virtual authors will have online access to the ICERI2024 Proceedings.
+• All accepted abstracts and papers will be included in the ICERI2025 Proceedings (with ISBN), and registered virtual authors will have online access to the ICERI2025 Proceedings.

 • Like the in-person participants, virtual authors will receive a participation and author certificate which they can download online.